Sartify/STEL/README.md

 ## 🤝 Sponsorship

-This benchmark is Swahili-based, and we need support translating and curating more tasks into Swahili.
-Sponsorships are welcome to help advance this endeavour.
-Your sponsorship will facilitate essential translation efforts, bridge language barriers, and make the benchmark accessible to a broader audience.
-We are grateful for the dedication shown by our collaborators and aim to extend this impact further with the support of sponsors committed to advancing language technologies.
+This Swahili-based benchmark benefits greatly from continued efforts in translating and curating more tasks into Swahili.
+Contributions and sponsorships are appreciated as they help drive this initiative forward.
+Your support will enhance translation efforts, bridge language barriers, and make the benchmark more accessible to a broader audience.
+We extend our heartfelt thanks to *AI4DLab* & *Sartify LLC* for their invaluable support and dedication to advancing language technologies.
+Together, we can further elevate the impact of this project.

 ---